10 Highly-Rated Primary Schools in Cape Town (Public & Private)

 4. Community Engagement

-High-performing schools tend to have active parent bodies, alumni networks and community partnerships.
-This community involvement supports better attendance, behaviour and learner motivation, and helps schools to remain accountable to the families they serve.
+Strong schools often have active parent bodies, alumni networks, sports communities and partnerships with local organisations.
+This community involvement can improve learner motivation, support fundraising and help schools remain accountable to the families they serve.

-Many public schools across South Africa still lack libraries and laboratories.
-The public schools in this list are among the comparatively better-resourced government schools that buck this trend, with strong academic, sporting and cultural programmes.
+Many public schools in South Africa continue to face resource constraints.
+The public schools included in this list are generally among the better-resourced government schools in Cape Town, with strong academic, cultural and sporting programmes.

 Public vs Private Primary Schools in Cape Town

-Public schools are funded and regulated by the state and grouped into quintiles 1–5 based on the relative affluence of the communities they serve.
-Quintile 1–3 schools are generally “no-fee” schools, while quintile 4–5 schools are fee-paying.
+Public schools are funded and regulated by the state.
+Many public schools are grouped into quintiles based on the relative socio-economic circumstances of the communities they serve.
+Quintile 1–3 schools are generally no-fee schools, while many quintile 4–5 schools are fee-paying public schools.

 How This List Was Compiled

-This is a curated list, not an official ranking.
+This is a curated guide, not an official ranking.
 Schools were selected because they:

-• Have a long-standing or growing reputation for excellence
+• Have a long-standing or growing reputation for quality education

-• Offer strong academics combined with sport and cultural activities
+• Offer strong academics together with sport, culture or enrichment activities

-• Are frequently mentioned by parents and education observers as sought-after options in Cape Town
+• Are frequently mentioned by parents and education observers as sought-after Cape Town schools

 5 Highly-Rated Private Primary Schools in Cape Town